utep-cs-arch-classes/proj1-tok-NoahTheGr8/src/README.md

 ```

 ### Bugs
-Although there may be many bugs, I tested and programmed the best I could to
+There may be many bugs undiscovered but I tested and programmed the best I could to
 handle all inputs.
-After
-testing for a while I could only find the bug listed below.
-All invalid inputs
+After testing for a while I could only find the bug listed
-should've asked for input again if the input was invalid however I could not
+below.
+All invalid inputs should've asked for input again if the input was
-figure out this bug by the deadline.
+invalid however I could not figure out this bug by the deadline.
 * Accessing a history element by incorrectly putting in the id correcty.
 For
 example - '!1----'